 Our new House will be adjacent to the Yale-New Haven Children’s Hospital providing an invaluable service to the medical community and helping thousands of families in the years ahead.
 By providing comfort, compassion and a sense of community, Ronald McDonald House of Connecticut will always be there to help families when they need us the most for as long as is medically necessary.

 The new Ronald McDonald House will be constructed in three phases culminating in a 42 bedroom facility.
-The first phase will consist of 18 bedrooms and 2 respite rooms and will contain 12,000 sq. ft. of leased space which will be converted into 12 bedrooms when funds become available in Phase 2.
+Phase 1 is now completed with 18 bedrooms and 2 respite rooms and will contain 12,000 sq. ft. of leased space which will be converted into 12 bedrooms when funds become available in Phase 2.
 Phase 3 will add the remaining bedrooms.
 All common areas will be built to the full scale of 42 bedrooms in Phase 1.
-Construction will start in Jan 2016.

 Our community fundraising goal is $2.5 million.